CSA-RH/cudn-metallb-poc/README.md

 oc apply -f 5_tls-secrets.yaml
 ```

-Helm chart installation of HAProxy:
+Helm chart installation of HAProxy.
+On cloud platforms like Azure Red Hat OpenShift (ARO), the HAProxy service will be assigned an external Load Balancer IP, the additional `6_values-aro.yaml` will set up additional annotations to retrieve the correct IP form the vNET:
 ```bash
 helm repo add haproxytech https://haproxytech.github.io/helm-charts helm repo update